FireGuardProject/Fireguard-Microservices/README.md

 kubectl apply -f api-deployment.yaml
 ```

 NB!
-The previous step will most likely take some time, due to downloading the Dockerfile.
+The previous step will most likely take some time, due to downloading the Docker-image.
 Wait until the download is completed before moving on to the next step.

 ### Verifying the Application Deployment
 Check the status of the deployed resources (pods, services, deployments, etc.) to ensure everything is up and running:
 ```sh
 kubectl get all
 ```
 NB!
 Run the previous step until it is done, and you have confirmed that everything runs as expected, before moving onto the next step.
+You need to run kubectl get all each time you want an update of the running state.

 ### Accessing the FireGuard Service
 Finally, access the FireGuard service through Minikube by running: